 - Minority Corporate Counsel Association (MCCA) — Willenken regularly participates on CLE panels at the annual MCCA Pathways Conference Global TEC Forum.
 In 2013, Paul Loh was featured in MCCA’s Diversity & the Bar in a Q&A on legal diversity and inclusion.

 - California Minority Counsel Program (CMCP) — The firm was awarded the CMCP Minority-Owned Law Firm Client Service Award in 2019 and 2004.
+And Kenneth Trujillo-Jamison serves as a CMCP Ambassador.

 - Diversity Law Institute (DLI) — The firm received the DLI 2019 Law Firm Diversity Award, presented in partnership with the Litigation Counsel of America.

 - National Asian Pacific American Bar Association (NAPABA) — The firm was awarded the NAPABA APA-Owned Law Firm of the Year Award in 2019.
-Jason Wilson serves as co-chair of the NAPABA Solo & Small Firm Network Webinar Committee.

 - Japanese American Bar Association (JABA) — Jason Wilson is the former director and a current member of this organization which provides a special networking and service forum for members of the legal profession with interests and ties to the Japanese American community.